 |Employee||Base Rate||With Vacation Pay (Gross pay rate employee receives)||With Employer Contribution to CPP, EI, WCB (rate to be charged to research account)|

-The current Minimum wage in Nova Scotia is $11.55 (April 2019).
-Note that when the province quotes this rate, it does not include vacation pay, so 4% VP must be added to the minimum wage rate as part of your calculations of payroll costs ($11.55 + 4% = $12.01).
-On top of this, the research grant holder is required to pay 10% for mandatory employer costs for EI and CPP, as well as 2% for WC coverage, for a total of 12%.
-If you are using an hourly rate greater than $12.01 vacation pay may be included in the hourly rate.
-Again, the 12% is not included as part of an employee’s pay, but shows up as deductions in the researcher’s general ledger (GL) account.
+The current Minimum wage in Nova Scotia is $12.55 (as of 1 April 2020).
+Note that when the province quotes this rate, it does not include vacation pay, so 4% vacation pay must be added to the minimum wage rate as part of your calculation of payroll costs ($12.55/hr+ 4% = $13.05/hr).
+On top of this, the research grant holder is required to pay 8.5% for mandatory employer costs to cover EI, CPP, and WC (workers compensation).
+Total cost to the grant holder is thus $14.16/hr.
+The 8.5% additional cost is not included as part of an employee’s pay, but shows up as deductions in the researcher’s general ledger (GL) account.

-Note: If you are paying minimum wage, please indicate to your employee that they will be paid $11.55 plus there will be an additional 4% for VP added to their hourly rate in lieu of vacation.
-If you are using the above suggested rates, please indicate to your employee that they will be paid $12.48 or $15.60/hour, and that 4% VP is included in those rates.
-For all employees, you should remind them that their take-home pay will have their own mandatory employee costs (for EI & CPP) deducted as well as any income tax deductions they have indicated, as calculated from their tax forms.
+Note: If you are paying minimum wage, please indicate to your employee that they will be paid $12.55/hr plus an additional 4% for vacation pay in lieu of vacation time.
+You should remind them that their take-home pay will reflect mandatory employee cost deductions (EI & CPP) as well as any income tax deductions they have indicated, as calculated from their tax forms.

 You can choose to pay your Research Assistant (RA) on either the hourly or salary payroll.
 The majority of RA’s are paid on the salary payroll.